Canardoux/flutter_sound/README.md

 Please refer to the **FFmpeg** section below.

 ## `4.0.0` to `5.0.0`
-The Flutter Sound team has made a number of breaking changes to the api with the intent of providing a solid and flexible foundation for moving forward.
+The Flutter Sound team have undertaken a major re-architecture of the api in order to provide a solid and flexible foundation moving forward.

+The aims of 5.0.0 were:

+* Make the api simplier to use.
+* Improve documentation
+* Deliver 'out of the box' widgets for recording and playback.
+* Resolve architecual issues which have caused a number of hard to resolve race conditions resulting in crashes.
+* Hide internal apis from the public api.
+* Provide a consistent error handling mechanisim via exceptions.
+* Remove duplicated code.
+* Bring the code in line with Google's recommended best practices.

 ### Players